megulus/powertoflytest/README.md

 When you check your work, make sure that after n button clicks on the page, the sum of all buttons' counters should be n, and there should be n+1 buttons on the page.

+(Note: solution uses only vanilla JavaScript intentionally as I did not want to assume that the test environment would include jQuery.)